 One of the most common forms of personal injury claims in South Carolina is the premises liability claim.
 This involves the liability of property owners when injuries occur on their property.
 Property owners are legally required to exercise reasonable care to prevent injuries to those who may come onto the property.
-If you have been injured on someone else’s property, call the Elrod Pope Law Firm to learn how we can help you to pursue a premises liability claim.
+If you have been injured on someone else’s property, call the Elrod Pope Accident & Injury Attorneys to learn how we can help you to pursue a premises liability claim.

 Premises Liability Personal Injury Claims Come in Many Different Forms